-To add more flavor, mix fresh herbs in with the curds or sprinkle herbs on top of the finished farmer's cheese with olive oil and red pepper flakes.
+Since this is a fresh cheese, to add more flavor, mix fresh herbs in with the curds or sprinkle herbs on top of the finished farmer's cheese along with olive oil and red pepper flakes.

 - 1/4 cup white vinegar